About Take Me To Europe Tours

 David Pearlman, B.A.
 (Classics) (Cincinnati.), M.A (Archaeology and Soil Science) (Minnesota)

-For nearly a decade (1978-87), David was the supervisor of the Vasilikos Valley Project, excavating Neolithic and Bronze Age settlement and cemetery sites at Kalavasos.
-He held leadership positions with the Canadian Palaipaphos Survey Project (1980-84), serving as crew leader and ethnographic consultant.
-His expertise was sought for excavations at major archaeological sites throughout Cyprus, including Kissonerga-Mosphilia, Peyia-Maa-Paliokastro, Pyla-Kokkinokremmos, and the Hellenistic/Roman tomb rescue excavations at Kato Paphos.
+From 1980–84 he held leadership positions with the Canadian Palaipaphos Survey Project, serving as crew leader and ethnographic consultant as the team systematically mapped four western river valleys and identified more than a hundred new sites.
+His expertise was also sought at major archaeological sites across Cyprus, including Kissonerga‑Mosphilia, Peyia‑Maa‑Paliokastro, Pyla‑Kokkinokremmos, and Hellenistic/Roman tomb rescue excavations at Kato Paphos ahead of modern development.

 Meet Our Local Tour Leaders